pastweb/atom-css/packages/vite/README.md

 ## AstPlugins
 The `AstPlugin` is a plugin which read the javascript source file in order to exctract the classNames used in your source code.
 This list o classes are later passes to `css-tools` in order to remove the unused classes from the resultant css code.
-There are alredy internal plugins in order to provide this functionality for the most used Front End frameworks such as [react](https://github.com/facebook/react), [preact](https://github.com/preactjs/preact), [vue](https://github.com/vuejs) and [svelte](https://github.com/sveltejs/svelte).
+There are already internal plugins in order to provide this functionality for the most used Front End frameworks such as [react](https://github.com/facebook/react), [preact](https://github.com/preactjs/preact), [vue](https://github.com/vuejs) and [svelte](https://github.com/sveltejs/svelte).

 You can check the [example](https://github.com/pastweb/css-tools/tree/master/packages/vite/examples/rimmel) for [rimmel](https://github.com/ReactiveHTML/rimmel).